Tobacco-Free Youth

 Which resource is best for my child?

 There are lots of resources out there.
-This can make it hard to figure out the best resource for your child.
-That’s why we’ve put together a chart to help you decide.
+This can make it hard to figure out the best tool for your child.
 Use the chart below to compare different features and find the best app for your child.

 I’m a smoker.
 Could this keep my child from quitting?